Elementary School

 The Indian in the Cupboard is a fantasy children's novel by the British writer Lynne Reid Banks.The principal theme in this children's novel is the value of real friendship.
 Published in 1980, it tells the story of a small cabinet that converts a boy’s plastic toy figures into real people, and the misadventures the boy and his best friend have with those visitors.

-**Please note the following dates will be public holidays: April 21 and May 19th
+**Please note the following date will be a public holiday: April 6th, 2026

 Refund Policy